-- Salaries - Employee benefits - Supplies (e.g., physical textbooks, pens and pencils, paper, printing and copying supplies, CDs, flash or jump drives, parallel cables, monitor stands, etc.) - Purchased services (e.g., the professional services of doctors, lawyers, architects, auditors, accountants, bankers, therapists, audiologists, dieticians, editors, negotiations specialists, paying agents, systems analysts, or planners; or training provided for teachers or other employees by a third-party vendor as part of their professional development)
+- Salaries - Employee benefits

+- Supplies (e.g., physical textbooks, pens and pencils, paper, printing and copying supplies, CDs, flash or jump drives, monitor stands, etc.) - Purchased services (e.g., the professional services of doctors, lawyers, architects, auditors, accountants, bankers, therapists, audiologists, dieticians, editors, negotiations specialists, paying agents, systems analysts, or planners; or training provided for teachers or other employees by a third-party vendor as part of their professional development)

-Certain expenses were EXCLUDED.
-Under NCES' procedures, the following items are excluded from current expenditures:
+The following items are excluded from current expenditures:

-- Repaying debts (e.g., bond retirement and interest on long-term debt)

-- Capital outlays (e.g., construction, purchases of land, etc.)

-- Community services

-- Adult education

-- Payments to private schools

-- Payments to other LEAs

-- Payments to charter schools outside the LEA
+- Repaying debts (e.g., bond retirement and interest on long-term debt) - Capital outlays (e.g., construction, purchases of land, etc.) - Community services - Adult education - Payments to private schools - Payments to other Local Education Authorities (LEAs) - Payments to charter schools outside the LEA

-The ESSA guidance also said that:
+Additional ESSA guidance:

 - Expenses incurred at the district level only (e.g. expenses made to support a district's central board of education office) must be allocated back to schools.
 The law granted states flexibility on how to allocate these expenses back to each school. - Expenditures must be reported on a 'per pupil' basis. - States have flexibility on how to treat expenses paid for using federal Impact Aid and Payment in Lieu of Taxes.
-These are funds paid to districts that have a significant amount of tax exempt federal land in their boundaries, and the payments make up for the fact that they are losing local property taxes because of the federal tax exempt land.
+These are funds paid to districts that have a significant amount of tax-exempt federal land in their boundaries, and the payments make up for the fact that they are losing local property taxes because of the federal tax-exempt land.
 States can classify expenditures made with those funds as if they were in the state/local bucket since they are designed to make up for lost local dollars.